PostSuite/railway-derailer/README.md

 | DURATION_MINUTES | How long (in minutes) to keep services removed / deployments aborted	                   | 60              |
 | BLAST_RADIUS     | How many services to impact in each run of the Derailer                                 | 2               |

-The default configuration also uses `RAILWAY_SERVICE_ID` (automatically added by Railway) to blacklist the Derailer application from being Derailed.

 ### Blacklisting services

 By default, the only service automatically blacklisted is the Derailer application.
-However, you may want to blacklist some UIs, or essential services (think carefully about how reliable they are!) to avoid everything falling on its face.
+However, you may want to blacklist some UIs, monitoring systems, or essential services (think carefully about how reliable they are!) to avoid everything falling on its face.

 This can be configured in `src/main/resources/application.properties` (`derailment.blacklist`)